Threat Signal: Under Reprisal (2005–2008)

-Threat Signal was tapped as the opener for the Tour and Loathing Canadian trek alongside Protest the Hero, All That Remains, Blessthefall, and The Holly Springs Disaster.
-But, in July, the band announced that there would be no further touring that summer.
+In the late spring of 2007, Threat Signal toured as the opener for the Tour and Loathing Canadian trek alongside Protest the Hero, All That Remains, Blessthefall, and The Holly Springs Disaster.
+In June 2007, the band played 7 shows on the east coast of Canada with fellow Canadian band The End.
+In July 2007, the band announced that there would be no further touring that summer.
 This was because both Kyle McKnight and George Parfitt had left the band; they were eventually replaced by Travis Montgomery on guitar and Norman Killeen on drums.
-In the interim, McKnight's departure resulted in the cancellation of 60 shows.

 In 2008, Howard and Kavanagh joined ex-Fear Factory members Raymond Herrera and Christian Olde Wolbers in the side-project band Arkaea.

 Vigilance (2009–2010)

 Threat Signal's second album Vigilance, which was produced by Jon Howard (who is now the only founding member left in the band) and mixed by Greg Reely, was released on September 8, 2009, in North America and September 11, 2009, in Europe.
 Reviews were good.
 The band produced a music video for the track "Severed" and, on July 15, released a 32-minute "Making Of" video for the new record, containing footage of the recordings, the song-writing process and interviews with band members.
 The album sold around 1,100 copies in its first week of sale in the United States, with the band touring alongside Epica and later Dark Tranquillity to support the album.

 In July 2010, Adam Weber quit the band.
 Ex-Darkest Hour guitarist Kris Norris stepped in.
 Two months later, drummer Norman Killeen left; Adam and Norman were eventually replaced by drummer Alex Rüdinger and guitarist Chris Feener.